Renua: 2016 general election

 The party had hoped to run between 50 and 60 candidates in the 2016 general election, with at least one in each Dáil constituency.

 In January 2016, Renua announced a list of 18 candidates and published a manifesto.
 The main points of the manifesto included a flat personal tax rate of 23%, and a three-strikes law that would require mandatory life sentences on a third conviction for serious crimes.
 The flat tax rate was criticised by Fianna Fáil and Fine Gael and described by Labour's Kevin Humphreys as "too right-wing for Donald Trump".

-At close of nominations, 26 candidates were standing for the party at the 2016 general election.
+The party had 26 candidates at the 2016 general election.

 At the 2016 general election, incumbent TDs Billy Timmins, Terence Flanagan, and party leader Lucinda Creighton all lost their seats, leaving Renua with no representation in the Dáil.
-Nevertheless, the party won over 2% of first-preference votes, which means that it will be entitled to €250,000 of annual state funding for the duration of the next government.
+Nevertheless, the party won over 2% of first-preference votes, which meant that it was entitled to €250,000 of annual state funding for the duration of the 32nd Dáil.
 Following the defeat, Creighton insisted that Renua would continue and would field candidates for the next local elections in 2019.

 Aftermath

 On 14 May 2016, in the aftermath of the general election and following the formation of the new government, Creighton resigned as leader of Renua.
-Deputy Leader Billy Timmins had already resigned, and president Eddie Hobbs resigned from the party in June.
+Deputy Leader Billy Timmins had already resigned, and president Eddie Hobbs resigned from the party in June 2016.

 At the party's AGM in September 2016, John Leahy, an Offaly County Councillor, was selected as party leader, and businesswoman Mailo Power was elected as party president.
 In November 2016, Power resigned from the position of party president and from the party.
 By December 2016, Councillors Patrick McKee and Keith Redmond had both resigned from the party, leaving its leader John Leahy, and Ronan McMahon, a member of South Dublin County Council, as its only elected representatives.
 McMahon also subsequently resigned.

 At the party's second AGM, held in Tullamore in November 2017, Leahy said the party was "ready to field 17 candidates" in any general election triggered by the imminent Dáil motion of no confidence in Frances Fitzgerald.
 The 2017 AGM was addressed by John Waters.

 Two of the founding parliamentary members of Renua later rejoined Fine Gael.
 Billy Timmins was selected in 2019 as candidate in Wicklow for the 2020 general election, and Terence Flanagan was elected to Dublin City Council at its 2019 election.